ClickHouse/ClickHouse/docs/en/sql-reference/functions/other-functions.md

 **Arguments**

-- `seconds`: [Int](../../sql-reference/data-types/int-uint.md) The number of seconds to pause the query execution for each row in the result set.
+- `seconds`: [Int](../../sql-reference/data-types/int-uint.md) The number of seconds to pause the query execution for each row in the result set to a maximum of 3 seconds.
 It can be a floating-point value to specify fractional seconds.

 **Returned value**